 6. Avoid certain foods

-Keeping your fluid intake high and avoiding high fat, high protein, and high fiber food could reduce diarrhea.
+Maternal diet can also play a role in reducing the incidence of diarrhea.
+Keeping your fluid intake high and avoiding high fat, high protein, and high fiber food could reduce diarrhea and other digestive issues.
 You may avoid the following foods during stomach upset.

 - Dairy products other than probiotics

 - Raw fruits and vegetables

 Although known to be beneficial, keep in mind that overconsumption of apple cider vinegar, chamomile tea, and probiotics may cause negative effects, such as vomiting and heartburn.
 Therefore, do not overconsume any natural remedy.

 The use of over-the-counter loperamide (Imodium) to treat mild diarrhea in breastfeeding mothers is controversial (5).
 Only minimal amounts reach breast milk since this drug is poorly absorbed from the gut.
 However, many physicians do not recommend its use while breastfeeding due to its mechanism of action.
 Loperamide is an opiate receptor agonist similar to the pain medication morphine.
 It works to slow the transit of stool in the gut.
 The US Food and Drug Administration warns that large amounts of Imodium can cause heart palpitations.

 Diarrhea with fever and blood in stools requires further evaluation and could need prescription medications such as antibiotics.
 It is not recommended to take prescription medications while breastfeeding unless absolutely necessary since all medications are not lactation-safe.
 Consult with a physician familiar with the special needs of nursing mothers and their infants, before taking any medication.
 Remember to have plenty of water and easily digestible food even if you are on medication.